Kaguilar1222/dsc-mod-3-project-v2-1-onl01-dtsc-ft-012120/KA_README.md

-# Introduction
+# Introduction - Classifying Household Income in the Philippines

 For the Module 3 Project, I performed a supervised binary classification exercise on a dataset to predict whether a household earns below or above the median household income in the Philippines.

 My aim as a Data Science student with this exercise is to identify the features of a household that are the strongest indicators of whether a family is earning above the median through several different modeling techniques.
+There is a high potential for maintaining this project by comparing these results to the survey results everty three years.

 ## Libraries
-For data cleaning/exploration: Pandas
+* For data cleaning/exploration: pandas, NumPy
-For plotting: Matplotlib.pyplot, Seaborn
+* For plotting: Matplotlib, seaborn, Scikit-plot, pydotplus, IPython
-For modeling: scikit-learn, XGBoost
+* For modeling: scikit-learn, XGBoost

 # The Dataset
 The Family Income and Expenditure Survey (FIES) from 2015 is available [here on Kaggle](https://www.kaggle.com/grosvenpaul/family-income-and-expenditure) consists of over 40K rows and 60 columns and is collected by the Philippine Statistics Authority every three years.